opentechinstitute/commotion-docs/commotionwireless.net/docs/cck/networking/learn-wireless-basics/index.md

 <p>
 A router’s transmit power can be measured with two scales -- milliwatts (mW) or dBm:
 <ol>
-	<li>A milliwatt is one thousandth (that’s 1/1000) of a single watt - which is a generic measurement of power.
+	<li>A <strong>milliwatt</strong> is one thousandth (that’s 1/1000) of a single watt - which is a generic measurement of power.
 For instance, a light bulb might be 40 watts.
 A router will have an output power of 100mW, which is 400 times less!</li>
-	<li>A dBm is a relative measurement using logarithms.
+	<li>A <strong>dBm</strong> is a relative measurement using logarithms.
 One milliwatt is 0 dBm.
 10 milliwatts is 10 dBm; 100 milliwatts is 20 dBm, and so on.
 This is the scale that many network designers use to calculate if longer wireless links will work.</li>
 </ol>
 </p>
 <p>